AI Literacy for Health Professions | Health AI

 • A completed draft AI use protocol tailored to their specific context

-• RIGOR™ pillar assessment for each AI tool currently in use by the team
+• RIGOR™ pillar assessment for each AI tool currently in use

 "The benchmark-only standard is no longer defensible.
 Validation is a lifecycle discipline – and it begins with the humans making decisions, not the software monitoring them."

-— Olga Lavinda, PhD, CEO, Health AI
+– Olga Lavinda, PhD · CEO, Health AI

 How It Works